A range of super changes came into effect on 1 July 2017 which may affect you and your super arrangements. Find out more below.

 Earn less than $40,000 and your partner wants to boost your super?

-If the answer is ‘yes’ to both of the questions above, then they may be eligible to receive a ‘spouse offset.’
-Should your partner contribute money into your super account, then a tax offset of up to $540 may be claimed in their tax return.
+If the answer is ‘yes’ to both of the questions above, then your partner may be eligible to receive a ‘spouse offset.’
+The maximum rebate is $540, if you earn less than $37,000 and your partner contributes at least $3,000.
 The tax offset is gradually reduced if your income is above $37,000 and completely phases out if your income is above $40,000.

 IMPORTANT NOTE: If you are over 65, then you may need to meet other conditions.
 Simply call 1300 65 18 65 for all the details.